pultar/ase/doc/ase/calculators/openmx.rst

 hubbard_occupation    ``str``      None      A choice of 'dual', 'onsite' or
                                              'full'
-initial_magnetic      ``list``     None      Initial guess for orientation of _moments_euler                               each atom's Magnetic moment in _angles                                      degrees.
+initial_magnetic      ``list``     None      Initial guess for orientation of _moments_euler                               each atoms Magnetic moment in _angles                                      degrees.
 If this argument is
                                              specified, OpenMX will allow spins
                                              between atoms to be non-collinear.